Spring 2026Container grown trees available for delivery from week commencing 11th May.

 The pears should be picked before they soften on the tree.

-Recommended pollinators for Glou Morceau pear trees
+Which pollinators are recommended for Glou Morceau pear trees?

 • Pollinator Conference